CameronGuthrie/JS_TOP_GRAPH/README.md

-# Graphs
+# Node Resource Monitor

-I made these to monitor my computer performance from my phone while out of the room.
+This project was created to be able to monitor the performance of a machine remotely from a mobile device.

-## Examples
+## Examples Graphs

 ![CPU](https://raw.githubusercontent.com/CameronGuthrie/JS_TOP_GRAPH/main/assets/CPU.png)